-Let My People Go Surfing is a collection of memories and reflections of Yvon Chouinard, legendary climber and founder/owner of the clothing company Patagonia.
+Let My People Go Surfing is a collection of memories and reflections of Yvon Chouinard, legendary climber and founder/owner of Patagonia clothing company.

-Let My People Go Surfing is the history, told in first person, of an adventure lover who was accidentally converted into the much admired businessman behind the technical clothing brand, Patagonia, that is part of the creed of many activists and mountain sport lovers in the United States.
+Let My People Go Surfing is the history, told in first person, of an adventure lover who was accidentally converted into the much-admired businessman behind the technical clothing brand, Patagonia, that is part of the creed of many activists and mountain sports lovers in the United States.

-Yvon Chouinard, grew up in California in a humble household and succeeded in converting the challenge of climbing and outdoor adventure sports into the beginning of a successful professional career.
+Yvon Chouinard, grew up in California in a humble household and succeeded in converting the challenge of climbing and outdoor adventure sports into the beginning of a prosperous professional career.

-Ignoring academics or society contacts, Chouinard began his private road into the business world selling hand-forged climbing pitons to friends, friends of friends and adventure lovers on the West Coast of the United States.
+Ignoring academics or society contacts, Chouinard began his private road into the business world selling hand-forged climbing pitons to friends, friends of friends and adventure lovers on the United States West Coast.

 Chouinard simply stopped his old car at surf and climbing spots, during the start of the counterculture, and sold enough to be able to spend most of the year climbing the main pitches of North America, with El Capitán, in the Yosemite National Park, always a favorite.

-Quality, resistance, the search of the practical, avoiding obsolescence
+Quality, resistance, the search for the practical, avoiding obsolescence

-Probably, as he acknowledges in Let My People Go Surfing, Chouinard would have taken his company public, or simply sold it, if he had not felt obliged to prove how a business can continue being very profitable without opting for the business school recipes that wreaked havoc in the seventies and eighties: competitiveness based on cutting prices and lowering the quality of materials, as well as a lack of conscience regarding the damages caused to the environment or to worker communities.
+Probably, as he acknowledges in Let My People Go Surfing, Chouinard would have taken his company public or simply sold it if he had not felt obliged to prove how a business can continue being very profitable without opting for the business school recipes that wreaked havoc in the seventies and eighties: competitiveness based on cutting prices and lowering the quality of materials, as well as a lack of conscience regarding the damages caused to the environment or worker communities.

-Like the company Chouinard Equipment, Patagonia allowed the businessman Yvon to continue, for six months of every year, to become a wild adventurer, as well as to maintain hundreds of dependent families through the activities developed in Ventura.
+Like the company Chouinard Equipment, Patagonia allowed the businessman Yvon to continue, for six months of every year, to become a wild adventurer and maintain hundreds of dependent families through the activities developed in Ventura.

 Objective: to eliminate Patagonia’s footprint on nature